The-Politico/gootenberg/README.md

 ![docId](docs/images/docId.jpg)

-Import it, create a new instance of `Gootenberg`, authenticate it with your Google credentials account, and run one of its asynchronous functions.
+Import it, create a new instance of `Gootenberg`, authenticate it with your Google credentials, and run one of its asynchronous functions.

 ```javascript
 import Gootenberg from '@politico/gootenberg';